 The Meltham Station Precinct Structure Plan has been developed to guide increased densities in the area surrounding the Meltham train station.

 The Meltham Station Precinct Structure Plan (MSPSP) has been developed and proposed by a landowner in the area.
 It aims to guide increased densities in the area.
-The MSPSP covers an area generally within a 200m radius of the Meltham Train Station.
+The MSPSP covers an area within a 200 metre radius of the Meltham Train Station.

-The Residential Core generally sites behind the Mixed Use Core precinct.
+The residential core are generally sites behind the mixed use core precinct.
 Residential uses are encouraged in this precinct.

-The Residential Frame accounts for the remainder of the structure plan area.
-It provides a transition between the the core precincts and the established residential areas beyond the structure plan area.
-The Residential Frame is primarily focused on residential uses.
-However, limited commercial and retail uses can be contemplated where they don’t impact on the residential amenity.
+The residential frame accounts for the remainder of the structure plan area.
+It provides a transition between the core precincts and the established residential areas beyond the structure plan area.
+The residential frame is primarily focused on residential uses, however limited commercial and retail uses can be considered if they don’t impact on the residential amenity.